 300m2/0.7K/ (M2W × (6×12×30) days × (21-13 +273.5) k = 270.01 Mj

-Therefore total heat loss (in a year) of the walls which are not insulated is 265.83 +254.12 +270.01 +272 =1061.96 mj
+Therefore, the total heat loss (in a year) of the walls that are not insulated is 265.83 +254.12 +270.01 +272 =1061.96 mj

-Heat loss through roof
+Heat loss through the roof

-The area of the roof is 10m by 10m which is a 100m2.
+The area of the roof is 10m by 10m, which is 100 m2.
 The r-factor is 0.7 K/ (m2W)

 Calculating heat loss during winter